Outline of cardiology: Ion channels

-Specifically, types I, III, & IV manipulate ion channels while the others are not.
+Specifically, types I, III, and IV manipulate ion channels while the others are not.

 Receptors

 The adrenergic receptor is a set of receptors that are commonly manipulated.

-Four properties of the heart — chronotropy, dromotropy, inotropy, & lusitropy — are manipulated by adrenergic receptors.
+Four properties of the heart—chronotropy, dromotropy, inotropy, and lusitropy—are manipulated by adrenergic receptors.

 For example, the β1 receptor increases all four of these properties: chronotropy at the SA node, dromotropy through the AV node, inotropy of the cardiomyocytes through increased calcium, and lusitropy through phosphorylation of phospholamban.
 Catecholamines are a set of drugs and hormones that manipulate the adrenergic receptors.
 The natural catecholamines are norepinephrine, epinephrine, and dopamine.
 There are numerous other drugs (e.g., dobutamine, ephedrine, isoproterenol) that manipulate the adrenergic receptors and have variable specificity for the receptors and are, thus, used for various reasons.

-Angiotensin II receptor antagonists (ARBs) block the angiotensin II receptors that are linked to hypertension and heart failure, mainly through vasodilation & heart remodeling inhibition.
+Angiotensin II receptor antagonists (ARBs) block the angiotensin II receptors that are linked to hypertension and heart failure, mainly through vasodilation and heart remodeling inhibition.

 Enzymes

 ACE inhibitors works upstream from angiotensin II receptor antagonists and have similar effects on management of hypertension and heart failure.

 Sodium nitroprusside and nitroglycerin function by causing vasodilation through nitric oxide, which manipulates cGMP levels through guanylate cyclase.

 COX inhibitors (namely aspirin), warfarin, direct Xa inhibitors, direct thrombin inhibitors, heparin, low-molecular weight heparins, antibodies (e.g., abciximab), and a few others are used for anticoagulation therapy.

 This is important in those predisposed to blood clots (e.g., Factor V Leiden) but also for thrombus formation when an atherosclerotic plaque rupture that would, otherwise, lead to myocardial infarction.